tfwio/gen/readme.md

 A command-line tool which uses a xml-based template and data-scheme to generate code ready for reading and writing to a given database (such as SQLite).

-Documentation on template authoring and data-scheme XML is to come...
+Documentation on template authoring and data-scheme XML is to come, but for now some tags are explained in [.src-lib/Schematics/Template-Tags.md](.src-lib/Schematics/Template-Tags.md)

 *There is also (shoddy) UI for helping author such templates and data-schemes but the licensing of its dependencies conflict, so no releases are provided.**